Rick45/photo-location-updater/README.md

 1. Use the GUI to select a folder containing photos.

-2. Select a photo from the list to view its current geolocation.
+2. Select a photo from the list to view it and its current geolocation.

 3. Click on the map to update the geolocation of the selected photo.

 4. Save the updated geolocation metadata to the photo.

-Optionally you can load the google takeout files using the Load Google Takeout button.
-When a file from the list is selected the app will use it to find the location with the date closest the photo taken date.
-Google share the location history by month, so you will need to know the month where the photo was taken.
+Optionally you can load the google takeout files using the Enable Google Takeout button.
+When a file from the list is selected, the app will use it to find the location with the date closest to the photo taken date.
+Google shares the location history by month, so you will need to know the month when the photo was taken.